nottrobin/development.robinwinslow.uk/_posts/2014-01-10-agile-philosophy.md

 ---
+description: This is a short description of what Agile philosophy is all about, distinct from any Agile methodologies (like Scrum or Kanban).
+I wrote this in September of 2012.
+image_url: https://assets.ubuntu.com/v1/938f7a5b-agile.png?w=230&h=160&mode=fill&bg=0000
 layout: post
-title: "Agile philosophy: A summary"
-description: "This is a short description of what Agile philosophy is all about, distinct from any Agile methodologies (like Scrum or Kanban).
-I wrote this in September of 2012."
-image_url: https://assets.ubuntu.com/v1/938f7a5b-agile.png?w=230&h=160&mode=fill&bg=0000
 tags:
 - dev
 - canonical
+title: 'Agile philosophy: A summary'
 ---

 Following are some guidelines about Agile philosophy that I wrote for my team back in September 2012.